Foxconn's Promises Slow To Materialize In Wisconsin

 But Ellen Harpel, who runs a consulting company working with governments as they negotiate deals, disagrees.
 While she concedes that some big incentive deals have gone bad, she insists the model is still worth pursuing.

-Harpel said deals need to include safeguards for states, and include ways to claw back money if businesses don't do what they said they would.
+Harpel said deals need to include safeguards for states and include ways to claw back money if businesses don't do what they said they would.
 Supporters of the Foxconn deal say those protections are in place.

 "A well-designed and well-managed incentive program can absolutely help achieve a community's economic development goals," Harpel said.